leenapade/leenapade.github.io/README.md

 # instructions
 steps for git:

-1) Be inside the git folder
+1) Be inside the git folder- use cd
 2) make changes
 3) cmd: git add .
 4) cmd: git commit -m "what changed message"